Bhupesh-V/30-seconds-of-cpp/list/push_back.md

 # push_back

-**Description** : This function is used to insert a new element to the end of the list.
+**Description** : This function is used to insert a new element to the end of the list container.
 **Syntax :** listname.push_back()

 **Example**: